Neurologist vs Neurosurgeon

 Take the free career test Learn more about the career test

-Neurologists and neurosurgeons are both medical professionals who specialize in the diagnosis and treatment of disorders affecting the nervous system, but they have distinct roles and responsibilities:
+Neurologists and neurosurgeons are both doctors who specialize in the nervous system, but they have different roles.

 Related Careers